jvitku/designer/basicea/README.md

 ### Chagelog

 * Added simple example of evolutionary design of QLambda experiment.
 It is located under `src/test/java` and is named: `design.ea.algorithm.nengorosHeadlessQLambdaEA`.
+Running the example either in Eclipse (press `play` button and choose `unit test`) or by Gradle:

+	cd nengoros/designer/basicea
+	./gradlew -Dtest.single=QLambdaEA test --info

+	..The model that is used is under `src.main.java` and is named `design.models.QLambdaTestSim`

 * Added dependency on the nengo:simulator and its libraries.
 Added QLambdaTest test case, unfinished